MAPCATcom/mapcat-docs/doc-source-md/development-frameworks/cdn-leaflet.md

 ## Putting it together

-Your file should look something similar
+Your file should look something similar:

 `index.html`